 It was an alcohol-free restaurant serving excellent cuisine.
 Pastries and desserts were very popular there and coffee was definitely the common denominator.
 The afternoons were wonderful times when it was very popular among the ladies to meet for light pastries and coffee talk.

 Coffee was served by the portion.
 A silver service providing two portions of coffee were served with one demitasse (a three ounce cup).
 One could not request a refill but rather ordered another portion.
 The cost was twice that of the finest beers, but that was not a hindrance, one expected to pay for such a fine indulgence.

 At home, we were told as children that coffee would stunt our growth.
 I am amused now to remember this and realize that this was a way to reduce our desire to also share in the coffee.
 Burnt sugars, roasted acorns, fruits, and nuts were often used to brew something to serve in our cups.
 Coffee was and still is a mysterious treasure to me.

-Chef Karl Hass: International Vice President- Past President, USA Epicurean World Master Chefs Society
+Chef Karl Haas: International Vice President- Past President, USA Epicurean World Master Chefs Society

 Executive Chef at the French Room at the Adolphus

 After WWII, I apprenticed on an extravagant kitchen rail car used originally by the German high command but used by the Allied Military General Court when I had become of age.
 One of the bonuses for those of us who worked with the Americans was their vast consumption of coffee.
 They would toss in 2 lbs. of coffee at a time into giant urns all day long.
 They didn’t care about the used grounds, but we did!